Skip to content

 • Fixed Deposits made against secured credit cards should be for a minimum tenure of 6 months.

-• An interest-free period of 40-50 days is offered to the cardholders by the banks.
+• Banks offer an interest-free period of 40-50 days to cardholders.

 • The approval process is quick since the banks are risk-free because the cards are provided on the back of a deposit that serves as collateral.

-• There are banks, which offer interest on the security deposit.
+• Some banks offer interest on security deposits.
 That helps the applicants of secured credit cards to earn interest on their deposit along with the benefits.

 How to Obtain a Secured Credit Card?